Hamza Mohamed

-Hamza Mohamed (born 17 February 1995), nicknamed "Hampu", is a Maldivian footballer who plays as a winger and striker for Maziya.
+Hamza Mohamed (born 17 February 1995), nicknamed Hampu, is a Maldivian professional footballer who plays as a winger and striker for Maziya, and the Maldives national team.

-Career
+Club career

 New Radiant

 Mohamed has won the league with New Radiant three times; in 2014, 2015, and 2017.

 Maziya

 Mohamed won the league in his first season with the club, in 2019.

 Personal life

 Mohamed married his longtime girlfriend, Aishath Shahuma, in November 2019.
 They had been dating for five years.